erfanghorbanee/picoCTF-2024/Forensics/CanYouSee/solution.md

 Megapixels                      : 12.4
 ```

-you noticed something interesting as well? yes, the value of Attribution URL looks like a base64 encoded string.
+Do you notice something interesting as well? yes, the value of the Attribution URL looks like a base64 encoded string.

 You can decode it using [this](https://www.base64decode.org/) site.